-In a reciprocal or direct exchange, the student remains enrolled at Southern Oregon University while studying at a partner institution abroad.
-He or she pays tuition and fees at SOU as well, just as if he or she were here, but all housing, meals, and other costs will be paid in the host country.
+In a direct exchange, the student remains enrolled at Southern Oregon University while studying at a partner institution abroad.
+The student pays tuition and fees at SOU, but all housing, meals, and other costs will be paid in the host country.
 Most scholarships and financial aid will apply as usual.
 Generally, these programs are the most cost-effective way to study abroad.
-All students must be interviewed and recommended by the Associate Director of Study Away in the Office of International Programs (OIP).
-The SOU student applicant must have the respective program application forwarded to the host university abroad.
+All students must be nominated by the Education Abroad Advisor in the Office of International Programs (OIP) prior to sending application materials to the host university abroad.
 Required application materials differ by university, which will be discussed during an interview with education abroad advisor during the application process.

 Where Can I Go?